 setOf(String) tmpValues = {} | tmpValues.add(refBy(itr)));

-Internal Types
+Foundational Types

 Similar to OCL, in the IVML constraint language all operations are defined on individual IVML types and can be accessed using the “.” operator, such as set.size().
 However, this is also true for the equality, relational and mathematical operators but they are typically given in alternative infix notation, i.e. 1 + 1 instead of 1.+(1).
-Further, the unary negation is typically stated as prefix operator.
+Further, the unary negation is typically stated in prefix notation.
 Iterative container operations such as forAll are the only operations in IVML which are accessed by “->”.
-However, IVML also defines some specific operations which are also listed with their defining type below.
+However, IVML also defines some specific operations that are also listed with their defining type below.

-In this section, we denote the actual type on which an individual operation is defined as the operand of the operation (called self in OCL).
+Below, we denote the actual type on which an individual operation is defined as the operand of the operation (called self in OCL).
 The parameters of an operation are given in parenthesis.
 Further, similar to the declaration of decision variables in IVML, we use in this section the Type-first notation to describe the signatures of the operation.
 If alias operations, i.e., operations of same signature and return type but different name do exist, we list them after a slash behind the signature of the primary operation (omitting the result type of the alias operations).

-AnyType
+Some of the types defined below are marked as internal types.
+These types are required to define operations and signatures, but are not intended for direct use in IVML and, thus, shall not be accessible.

+Meta

+MetaType represents the actual type of an object such as a specific user-defined container.

+Boolean == (Meta t)

+True if the operand is the same as t.

+Boolean <> (Meta a) / != (Meta t)

+True if operand is different from a.

+setOf(refTo(T)) allInstances ()

+Returns all instances of operand known to the actual configuration.
+Let T be the actual type of operand, then the operation returns a set of references to T, i.e., access to the original instances rather than copies.
+For non-compound types, in particular basic types, the resulting set is always empty.

+Any

-AnyType is the most common type in the IVML type system.
-All types in IVML are subclasses of AnyType, i.e. they are type compliant and inherit the operations listed below.
+Any is the most common user type in the IVML type system.
+All types in IVML are subclasses of Any, i.e. they are type compliant and inherit the operations listed below.

-Boolean == (AnyType a)
+Boolean == (Any a)

 True if the operand is the same as a.
 This operation is interpreted as a value assertion if it is used standalone (empty implication) or on the right side of an implication.
 It is interpreted as an equality test if used on the left side of an implication.

-Boolean <> (AnyType a) / != (AnyType a)
+Boolean <> (Any a) / != (Any a)

 True if operand is different from a.